epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 0..15 (Ox00..0xF | 0b00000000..0b00001111)

-0. read the multi-drop bus address.
+0. access the manager address (used for multi-drop bus).
-1. set the multi-drop bus address and write it to EEPROM.
+1. access the manager address (used for multi-drop bus).
 2. read the multi-drop bootload address sent when DTR/RTS toggles.
 3. write the multi-drop bootload address that will be sent when DTR/RTS toggles
 4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).